Skip to product information

 If you purchase our books through Amazon, please consider leaving a review as this will assist future readers and reduce the visibility of unrelated reviews.

-George Alfred Henty, often referred to as G.A.
-Henty, was a prolific British author renowned for his captivating historical adventure novels designed primarily for young readers.
+George Alfred Henty, was a prolific British author renowned for his captivating historical adventure novels designed primarily for young readers.
 Born in Trumpington, England, Henty's passion for storytelling emerged during his early years, and he combined his love for history and literature to create a legacy that continues to resonate today.